wuzhiyue111/Codec-Evaluation/README.md

 ## Purpose

 1. how to evaluate the quality of codebook
-2. collect all existing metrics
+2. collect all existing metrics for reconstruction
+3. collect all existing metrics for Linear Probing (Music and Speech)

 ## Env Build